Russia vetoes U.N. resolution against Crimea referendum

 "Crimea is part of Ukraine today.
 It will be part of Ukraine tomorrow.
 It will be part of Ukraine next week," she said.
 "It will be part of Ukraine unless and until its status is changed in accordance of Ukrainian and international law."

-(Reporting by Mirjam Donath; Additional reporting by Ben Blanchard in BEIJING; Writing by Doina Chiacu; Editing by Gunna Dickson, Nick Zieminski and Clarence Fernandez)
+(Reporting by Mirjam Donath; Writing by Doina Chiacu; Editing by Gunna Dickson and Nick Zieminski)